cyber-dojo/secrets/README.md

    - Are known GitHub secrets but don't have a corresponding .txt file, or
    - Have a .txt file but are not a GitHub secret
 - Generates a report of secrets that need attention in the workflow-run step-summary
-   - Includes a link to the docs/README.md file containing detailed instructions
+   - Includes a link to the [docs/README.md](docs/README.md) file containing detailed instructions
 - Sends a Slack message to the #cyber-dojo-alerts channel for team visibility
    - Includes a link to the workflow-run
 - Makes attestations to the [secrets](https://app.kosli.com/cyber-dojo/flows/secrets/trails/) Flow in the `cyber-dojo` Kosli org.
    - Uses a custom-attestation-type.
 See [workflow](.github/workflows/create-custom-attestation.yml)
      and [schema](docs/custom-attestation-type-schema.json).
-   - Secrets are non-compliant in their Trail if they are within 7 days of their required annual rotation, or within 7 days of expiring.
+   - Secrets are non-compliant in their Trail if they are:
+     - within 7 days of their annual rotation, or
+     - within 7 days of expiring.

 # The Workflow